andymckay/blog/_posts/2024-06-09-de-pencier-black.md

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="11606417454" data-style="standard"></div><script src="https://strava-embeds.com/embed.js"></script>

 On Sunday I did Black Mountain from the Cypress parking lot.
 A shorter hike with my sore legs was most welcome.
-There were some patches of snow in shaded areas, but spikes weren'et needed and it was mostly clear.
+There were some patches of snow in shaded areas, but spikes weren't needed and it was mostly clear.
 On the top of Black Mountain there was no snow.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="11613740810" data-style="standard"></div><script src="https://strava-embeds.com/embed.js"></script>